 Data Engineering on Azure – Microsoft: Azure Data Engineer Associate

-Data engineers write code, highly analytical, and help companies make the best use of the massive amounts of data they collect by analyzing data from multiple sources and presenting it in easily digestible ways.
+The main goal of data engineers is to provide a reliable data infrastructure and help organizations to make the best use of the massive amounts of data collected and analyze the data from multiple sources and present it in easily digestible ways.

 Data Engineering Online Courses